2020PB/police-brutality/all-locations.md

 One video additionally shows protestors shouting for a medic as a woman has gone into labor.

-tags: pepper-spray, spray, batons, beat, shield, strike, arrest, pregnant
+tags: pepper-spray, spray, batons, beat, shield, strike, arrest, pregnant, protestor

 id: ny-newyorkcity-25